thetechnocrat-dev/app-academy-work/README.md

-# ruby-terminal-poker-game
+# terminal-poker-game
-Ruby poker terminal game made at app academy (in progress).
+Poker terminal game made using ruby at app academy (in progress).